-The Service Learning Institute of CSUMB hosts an AmeriCorps VIP (Volunteer Infrastructure Program) that places 10-12 AmeriCorps members with local Monterey County agencies or with CSUMB’s Service Learning or Watershed Institutes.
+The Service-Learning Institute of CSUMB hosts an AmeriCorps VIP (Volunteer Infrastructure Program) that places 10-15 AmeriCorps members with local Monterey County agencies or with CSUMB’s Service Learning or Watershed Institutes.

-Recruitment for these positions begins in early March 2018 with selection of members by late May 2018.
-Service will begin in early September 2018 and will run through August 2019.
+Recruitment for these positions begins in early March with a selection of members by late May.
+Service will begin in mid-August and will run through the end of June.

 Candidates for the CSUMB AmeriCorps Positions should submit to Laura Lee Lienk email@example.com the following: